-&lt;sup>22 The components of a pathogen or other perceived foreign entity to which the immune system responds are called antigens.
-More broadly, an antigen is anything in the body that the immune system perceives as not belonging and attempts to fight.
+26 The components of a pathogen or other perceived foreign entity to which the immune system responds are called antigens.

 Vaccines, which typically are biological preparations containing antigenic components of pathogens or killed or attenuated pathogen variants, activate the adaptive immune response, thereby creating immunological memory that confers long-lasting protective immunity specific to the vaccine target pathogen.
 The benefit of vaccination is that, upon subsequent encounter with the vaccine target pathogen, the attack by the immune system is more robust, thereby protecting the host from the harmful effects of infection.
+27

 Memory immunity is not just important for vaccines; it is a feature of many secondary immune responses (i.e., immune responses that occur subsequent to a host's first-time encounter with an antigen).
 Therefore, adaptive immunity entails the response of antigenspecific B lymphocytes and T lymphocytes to antigen.
-Antigen-specific B lymphocytes differentiate into plasma cells, which secrete antibodies that bind to pathogens or antigens (i.e., immune recognition) and facilitate their destruction and/or removal through immune effector processes that include neutralization, opsonization or death of antigen-expressing cells (i.e., cytotoxicity).
+Antigen-specific B lymphocytes differentiate into plasma cells, which secrete antibodies that bind to pathogens or antigens (i.e., immune recognition)28 and facilitate their destruction and/or removal through immune effector processes that include neutralization, opsonization or death of antigen-expressing cells (i.e., cytotoxicity).

-6.3.1.2.1 T CELL SUBPOPULATIONS
+T CELL SUBPOPULATIONS 6.3.1.2.1

-In adaptive immunity, there are many subpopulations of antigen-specific T lymphocytes (Fig. 5).
+In adaptive immunity, there are many subpopulations of antigen-specific T lymphocytes (Fig. 7).
 Functionally distinct T lymphocytes express different arrays of receptors (e.g., different combinations of CD4, CD8, CD25 and CD45RA-all of which are designations for cell surface markers on T cells) on their cell surfaces, which impart specialized roles for the T cell subtype during an immune response.

-CD4+ cells, also called T helper cells, function by regulating the activities of other immunocytes and "helping" them to perform their roles such as, for example, B cells differentiating into antibody-secreting plasma cells.
-There are various subpopulations of
+CD4+ cells, also called T helper cells, function by regulating the activities of other immunocytes and "helping" them to perform their roles such as, for example, B cells differentiating into antibody-secreting plasma cells.29 There are various subpopulations of